Young JQA and the preacher who hated dancing

 Dance Dance Evolution

-Hezekiah Smith’s opposition to dancing was a throwback to New England Puritanical efforts to control women’s bodies going back over a hundred years.
+To understand Hezekiah Smith’s opposition to dancing, you need to trace New England’s Puritanical efforts to control women’s bodies going back over a hundred years.
 In 1684, Increase Mather wrote a tract called An Arrow Against Profane and Promiscuous Dancing, drawn out of the quiver of the Scriptures.
 In it, Mather rails against “gynecandrical” or mixed-sex dancing.
-He explains that dancing is just generally whorish, was invented by the devil, and “cannot be tolerated in such a place as New-England without great sin.”
+He explains that dancing in general was whorish, invented by the devil, and “cannot be tolerated in such a place as New-England without great sin.”

 Three hundred years after Mather’s Arrow there were still some famous religious holdouts to mixed dancing, including Elmore City, Oklahoma, the small town whose ban on public dancing inspired the 1984 film Footloose.

 The town’s Pentecostal preacher Reverend F.R.
 Johnson was vehemently against the school holding a prom and told People Magazine, “No good has ever come from a dance.
 If you have a dance somebody will crash it and they’ll be looking for only two things—women and booze.”

 Reverend Johnson desperately wanted to protect the high school’s precious supply of booze and women from roving gangs of prom crashers, and he knew dancing was just the tip on a slippery sin slope: “When boys and girls hold each other, they get sexually aroused.
 You can believe what you want, but one thing leads to another.”